Empower Women. Eliminate Poverty.

 Friendship Bridge’s history began with its work in Vietnam providing medical education and shipping medical supplies to impoverished populations in war-ravaged areas.
 While medical supplies were positively impacting the lives of recipients, Friendship Bridge was looking for a more sustainable solution to poverty reduction — the solution was microcredit.
 In 1994, we shifted our focus from medical supplies to microcredit and began offering small loans to impoverished women.
 Our clients, indigenous women who were deemed ‘unbankable,’ started or expanded small businesses and began creating their own sustainable solutions to poverty.

-Since 2012, our Social Performance Management team ensures that through all these endeavors, we stay true to our mission.
+Our Social Performance Management team ensures that through all these endeavors, we stay true to our mission.
+Learn more.

 Our Core Values